ChrisSchulze/portfolio/portfolio/works/project-2.md

 product: Booking Service, Corporate Site

 ---
+Issue

 Severe weather often resulted in overloads of the booking service.
-The funnel**’**s ux and the overall design needed improvement.
+Also the funnel's UX and the overall design had flaws.

+Approach

 For the self service validated UX was key.
 We went through several iterations of prototypes, reworked userflows and improved wording and design.
 Until we got it right.